Chaenomeles japonica: Description

 It is a bulky shrub with thorns and widely spreading branches, which reaches heights of growth of 0.6 to 2.0 meters.
 The leaves are lanceolate to obovate, roughly toothed and glabrous even when young.
 They are 4 to 5 inches long and 2 to 3 inches wide, including the petiole.
-The unusually large stipules are 1 centimeter long and 1.5 to 2 centimeters wide, kidney-shaped and serrated on the edge; they are only found on long shoots.Bailey, L.H.; Bailey, E.Z.; the staff of the Liberty Hyde Bailey Hortorium.
-1976.
-Hortus third: A concise dictionary of plants cultivated in the United States and Canada.
-Macmillan, New York.
+The unusually large stipules are 1 centimeter long and 1.5 to 2 centimeters wide, kidney-shaped and serrated on the edge; they are only found on long shoots.

 It blooms in winter, before leaf budding; it blooms again in summer but with less abundance.
 Usually there are 2 to 3 flowers arranged together; they are coloured orange to brick red.
 When open, the flowers are 3 to 4 centimeters wide.
 The fruit is called Kusa-boke (草木瓜, Kusa-boke) in Japanese.
 It produces apple-shaped fruit, 4 to 7 centimeters in diameter, that are a golden-yellow color containing red-brown seeds.